Davut97/MovieDB/README.md

 on (popular, relase date, top rated, now playing and up coming)

 ### Footer
-Add a universal footer that includes:
+ a universal footer that includes:

 - Credit to you and your partner for building the website,
 - You and your partner's github link inside an icon and optionally, your social